NoeticTools/Git2SemVer.MSBuild/docs/articles/Git2SemVer.Tool/Usage/ToolCommands.md

                                                                                   Valid values are 'Custom',
                                                                                   'Uncontrolled', 'TeamCity', or
                                                                                   'GitHub'
-    -i, --incremental                   True                                      Enable incremental changelog updating.
-                                                                                  Setting this to false will cause a new changelog to be created
     -o, --output <FILEPATH>             CHANGELOG.md                              Generated changelog file path.
 May be a relative or absolute path.
 Set to empty string to disable file write